How to calculate your credit card processing fees and how to lower them

 How to lower my effective rate

-You can lower your effective rate and total credit card fees by defining a smart credit card acceptance policy along with implementing technology that will lower your fees and costs associated with credit card processing such as cash application.
+You can lower your effective rate and total credit card fees by defining a smart credit card acceptance policy along with implementing technology that will lower your monthly fees and costs associated with credit card transactions such as cash application.

 A smart credit card acceptance strategy combined with innovative automation can help you slash those fees up to 1%.

 Defining your company’s credit card acceptance policy is tough.
 Buyers love paying with credit cards – and everyone wants to make their customers happy.
 But the rebates and additional lines of credit that your buyers enjoy come with costs for you: Credit card processing fees and manual labor.

 Some suppliers choose not to accept credit cards, but in challenging economic environments or competitive industries being willing to accept credit cards is a competitive advantage.